01 Oct 12 MUST SEES IN GEORGIA IF YOU ONLY HAVE 4 DAYS

 The Russia – Georgia Friendship Monument

 Firstly, you’ll pass the most popular stop; the Russia – Georgia Friendship Monument where you can take some great pictures of the view over the mountains.
+It’s quite a controversial gift from the Russians, as the locals believe this is nothing more than painting a pretty political picture that isn’t truly there.
 This spot is especially popular amongst paragliders and base jumpers and is part of a ski resort.

 September is the perfect time to visit Georgia.
 Less busy, good temperatures and stunning colours!